mccartneym/media-player-task/README.md

 # Player SDK

-This library is to demonstrate how to provider media player functionality encapsulated within a library module in an easy to use and extensible way.
+This library is to demonstrate how to provide media player functionality encapsulated within a library module in an easy to use and extensible way.

 There is a demo app: **demoApp** which provides an example of how to use this library.